-LAPFFs' view of the role and composition of a board concurs with the principles set out in the Code.
-In order to undertake these functions there should be a balance of executive directors and non-executive directors with broader experience who are in a position to act independently and hold executive management accountable for their actions.
+LAPFF's view of the role and composition of a board concurs with the principles set out in the UK Corporate Governance Code.
+There should be a balance of executive and non-executive directors with broader experience who are in a position to act independently and hold executive management accountable for their actions.
 The ratio of different types of director is important, as is the overall size of the board.
 Independent non-executives may find themselves outnumbered and outvoted on large boards where there are many executive directors.
 Equally, boards with large numbers of directors may become unwieldy.
 Succession planning and executive pipeline development are viewed as important tools to ensure appropriate board composition, including sufficient diversity.

-2.2 Board Diversity
+2.1.2 Board Diversity